bonitasoft/bonita-doc/md/product-versioning.md

 * Y is the minor version number.
 It version changes when backward compatible features are added.
 A minor version is released every six months to improve continuously Bonita.
 * Z is the maintenance version number.
 The maintenance versions contain fixes.
 Maintenance versions are released every month between two minor versions for the current minor version.
 These versions are cross-compatible by default for the same minor version.

 For example, upgrading from a 7.12.2 to a 7.12.5 will not require any migration.
-However, migrating from a 7.11.5 to a 7.12.2  or to  8.0.1 will require a migration.
+However, upgrades from a 7.11.5 to a 7.12.2  or to  8.0.1 will require a migration.

 Technical Id Bonita version correspondence table
 |Bonita Version            |Technical Id                          |